zachchong/tp/docs/UserGuide.md

 > listInterview i/PERSON_INDEX
 > ```

 * Lists all interviews of the contact at the specified `PERSON_INDEX`.
-* The index refers to the index number shown in the displayed person list.
 * If the contact has no interviews, a message indicating so will be shown instead.

 ![empty interview](images/emptyInterviewExample.png)